-My 9-year-old refused birthday cake and what it taught me about healthy eating for all of us
+My 9-year-old refused birthday cake and what it taught me about raising healthy eaters

 It is rare that I have a moment in parenting when I think: “Wow!
 Something is really going right here!”
-But recently I had a couple of those treasured moments and I wanted to share them with you along with some thoughts about why they happened.
+But recently I had a couple of those treasured moments and I wanted to share them with you along with some thoughts about why they happened and what I have learned about raising healthy eaters.

 So why did these moments happen?
 What made it possible for my picky eater to be open to eating salad and trying dishes he had previously declared no-go’s?
 What made it possible for my 9-year-old to make the decision to pass on a dessert that was right in front of him?
-A couple of things:
+I believe there are several factors:

 Consistency: I try to be very consistent with my messaging around food.
 This makes it possible for the boys to know the rules of the game, so to speak.